danrocha/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### R1D33-37: February 12-16, 2018

+**Today's Progress**: Spent the past 4 days learning Flask via Miguel's tutorial, then started adapting it to my Move Awards idea!
+It is so much fun and I am coding more than 2h every day!

+**Thoughts**: I gotta come back to updating here daily!!

 ### R1D32: February 11, 2018

 **Today's Progress**: Got Flask working and really happy people like Miguel Grinberg publish amazing tutorials like [this](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).